f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the chassis partition.
 Under **Tenant Management** there is a page for uploading tenant software images.
 There are TMOS images specifically for VELOS.
 Only supported VELOS TMOS releases should be loaded into this system.
 Do not attempt to load older or even newer images unless there are officially supported on VELOS.

 There is an option to **Add** new releases which will open a pop-up window that will ask for remote host, path and optional authentication parameters.
-You may only upload from a remote HTTPS server using the GUI in the current VELOS release.
+You may only upload from a remote HTTPS server using the webUI in the current VELOS release.
 The **Tenant Images** page will also indicate of an image is in use by a tenant, and if it is replicated to other blades in the chassis partition.

 .. image:: images/velos_software_upgrades/image9.png
   :align: center